|

 fringillid Belonging to a family, Fringillidae, of small seed-eating finches, of which the canaries, siskins, and similar birds are members.

-frontal bone The bone of the forehead.
+frontal bone The bone underlying the forehead.

 fructose-1-phosphate (F1P) The product of phosphorylation of fructose catalyzed by hepatic fructokinase.
 MOLECULAR STRUCTURE